5r1kanth/GDPFall24-Group05/README.md

   6. **Monitor Performance**:Use CDN analytics to track traffic, bandwidth usage, video performance.
 Adjust caching and delivery settings based on this data to improve speed, reduce load, and enhance user experience.

+## Video Player Features

+### 1. Speed Control
+- **Purpose**: Allows users to watch videos at different speeds, such as slowing down for better understanding or speeding up to save time.
+- **Common Use**: Used in educational videos, tutorials, and entertainment.
+- **Range**: Typically from 0.5x (half speed) to 2x (double speed).
+- **Considerations**: Adjusting playback speed should maintain synchronization between video and audio.
+Audio should not sound distorted, even at faster or slower speeds.

+### 2. Subtitles
+- **Purpose**: Display text captions during a video, which can represent spoken dialogue or describe sounds.
+Important for accessibility and supporting multiple languages.
+- **Formats**: Common subtitle formats include WebVTT and SRT.
+- **Usage**: Subtitles help users who are deaf, hard-of-hearing, or watching in a non-native language.
+Multiple subtitle tracks can offer different language options.
+- **Accessibility**: Subtitles can also describe non-verbal elements like music or background sounds to aid viewers with hearing difficulties.